 Conclusion:

 For hikers, the Topo Athletic Traverse is one of the best new trail runners of 2024.
 Based on my review, I have added the Traverse to my Top 10 list of the best trail running shoes for hiking.
 I agree that it's a solid option for thru-hikers, and it works well enough for my moderate to difficult day hikes, too.
-Plus, given how well it fits me, I'm considering wearing the Traverse for the Tour du Mont Blanc—the 180km, bucket list hiking trip that I'll be taking this summer.
+I almost chose the Traverse for my bucket list hike of the Tour du Mont Blanc this summer (before going with a waterproof hiking boot) and continue to alternative it with my other hiking shoes.

 You can learn more about Topo Athletic with my Topo brand review.
 If the Topo Traverse isn't a good fit for your feet or match for your hiking style, please browse my other hiking shoe reviews, which include several trail running shoes that I recommend for hikers.